Erysimum mediohispanicum: Pollination biology

 Flowers have a tetradynamous androecium, with four long and two short stamens.
 Each flowers contain a variable number of ovules, ranging between 15 and 30 approx. Flowers have a non-fused corolla tube formed by the union of the petals and sepals.
 Flowers produce minute amount of nectar in four nectaries located in the base of the corolla tube, around the ovary.
 Corolla shape is extremely variable, ranging from radially to bilaterally symmetric even in the same population.

 Flowers are visited by more than one hundred species of insects belonging to the order Hymenoptera, Diptera, Coleoptera, Lepidoptera and Heteroptera.
 Although this crucifer is self-compatible, it needs pollen vectors to produce full seedset.
 In fact, plants experimentally excluded from pollinators set only 16% of the fruits set by naturally pollinated plants.
-Abundant pollinators are the beetles Melighetes maurus (Nitidulidae), Dasytes subaeneus (Dasytidae), Malachius laticollis (Malachidae) and Anthrenus sp.
-(Anthrenidae), the solitary bees Anthophora leucophaea (Anthophoridae) and Halictus simplex (Halictidae), and the beeflies Bombylius spp.
+Abundant pollinators are the beetles Meligethes maurus (Nitidulidae), Dasytes subaeneus (Dasytinae), Malachius laticollis (Malachiinae) and Anthrenus sp.
+(Dermestidae), the solitary bees Anthophora leucophaea (Apidae) and Halictus simplex (Halictidae), and the beeflies Bombylius spp.
 (Bombyliidae).

 Herbivory

 In southeastern Spain, reproductive individuals are consumed by many different species of herbivores.
 Some floral buds do not open because they are galled by flies (Dasineura sp., Cecidomyiidae).
-Several species of sap-suckers (primarily the bugs Eurydema oleraceae, E. fieberi, E. ornata, and Corimeris denticulatus) feed on the reproductive stalks during flowering and fruiting.
+Several species of sap-suckers (primarily the bugs Eurydema oleracea, E. fieberi, E. ornata, and Corimeris denticulatus) feed on the reproductive stalks during flowering and fruiting.
 In addition, stalks are bored into by a weevil species (presumably Lixus ochraceus, Curculionidae), which consumes the inner tissues, whereas another weevil species (Ceutorhynchus chlorophanus, Curculionidae) develops inside the fruits, living on developing seeds and acting as predispersal seed predators.
 The stalks are browsed by Spanish ibex (Capra pyrenaica, Bovidae), which consume flowers and mostly green fruits.
 Dispersed seeds are consumed by woodmice (Apodemus sylvaticus, Muridae), several species of birds (Fringilla coelebs, Serinus serinus, and Carduelis cannabina Fringillidae, among others), several species of medium-sized granivorous beetles (Iberozabrus sp.
 Carabidae, among others), and ants (Lasius niger, Tetramorium caespitum, Cataglyphis velox and Leptothorax tristis).
 These animals feed on the seeds from late August to early April.
 Seedlings and juveniles are sometime injured by ibex, sheep, wild boars (Sus scrofa, Suidae), hares (Lepus granatense, Leporidae), and voles (Pitimys spp., Arvicolidae), although most seedlings die due to summer drought and seed quality.